LA Lege Tracker 2024

 STATUS: Voluntarily deferred in committee by the bill sponsor.
 Not expected to get another hearing.

-• HB579 would allow pharmacists to be able to prescribe the life-saving HIV drugs PrEP and PEP, which provide protection from contracting HIV preventatively or immediately after a potential exposure.
+• HB579 would allow pharmacists to be able to prescribe the life-saving HIV drugs PrEP and PEP, which protect from contracting HIV preventatively or immediately after a potential exposure.
 Both of these drugs are proven to drastically decrease the risk of contracting HIV.

 • SB283 would entirely repeal the crime against nature by solicitation law.
 This law, known as CANS, has been used disproportionately against black trans women in New Orleans, with its harsh punishments that include being put on the sex offender registry.